annegog/places/README.md

 The application runs on http://localhost:5173/, which is also displayed in the terminal when running 'yarn dev'.
       ➜ Local: http://localhost:5173/

-      (Note: The project has been run and tested only on Linux machines.)"
+(Note: The project has been run and tested only on Linux machines.)